Phase 2RAG and Tool Calling·12 min read

 return -safe_eval(node.operand)

-raise ValueError(f"Unsupported expression")
+raise ValueError("Unsupported expression")

 tree = ast.parse(expression, mode='eval')